-- 1. Recipient Integrity and Performance Matters.
-Applicants should be aware that if the total Federal share of their Federal award includes more than \$500,000 over the period of performance, you may be subject to post award reporting requirements reflected in Appendix XII to Part 200-Award Term and Condition for Recipient Integrity and Performance Matters. - 2.
-Race, Ethnicity and Other Data Reporting.
-HUD requires recipients that provide HUD-funded program benefits to individuals or families to report data on the race, color, religion, sex, national origin, age, disability, and family characteristics of persons and households who are applicants for, participants in, or beneficiaries or potential beneficiaries of HUD programs in order to carry out the Department's responsibilities under the Fair Housing Act, Executive Order 11063, Title VI of the Civil Rights Act of 1964, and Section 562 of the Housing and Community Development Act of 1987. - 3.
-Performance Reporting.
-All HUD funded programs, including this program, require recipients to submit, not less than annually, a report documenting achievement of outcomes under the purpose of the program and the work plan in the award agreement. - 4.
-Compliance with the Federal Funding Accountability and Transparency Act of 2006 (FFATA) (Pub.
-L. 109-282) (Transparency Act) as amended.
-FFATA requires information on Federal awards be made available to the public via a single, searchable website, which is www.USASpending.gov.
-Accordingly, each award HUD makes under this NOFO will be subject to the requirements provided by the Award Term in Appendix A to 2 CFR Part 170, "REPORTING SUBAWARD AND EXECUTIVE COMPENSATION INFORMATION," unless the Federal funding for the award (including funding that may be added through amendments) is not expected to equal or exceed \$30,000.
+1. Recipient Integrity and Performance Matters.
+Applicants should be aware that if the total Federal share of their Federal award includes more than \$500,000 over the period of performance, the award may be subject to post award reporting requirements reflected in Appendix XII to Part 200-Award Term and Condition for Recipient Integrity and Performance Matters.

+2. Race, Ethnicity and Other Data Reporting.
+HUD requires recipients that provide HUD-funded program benefits to individuals or families to report data on the race, color, religion, sex, national origin, age, disability, and family characteristics of persons and households who are applicants for, participants in, or beneficiaries or potential beneficiaries of HUD programs in order to carry out the Department's responsibilities under the Fair Housing Act, Executive Order 11063, Title VI of the Civil Rights Act of 1964, and Section 562 of the Housing and Community Development Act of 1987.

+3. Compliance with the Federal Funding Accountability and Transparency Act of 2006 (FFATA) (Pub.
+L. 109-282) as amended (FFATA).
+FFATA requires information on federal awards be made available to the public via a single, searchable website, which is www.USASpending.gov.
+Accordingly, each award HUD makes under this NOFO will be subject to the requirements provided by the Award Term in Appendix A to 2 CFR Part 170, "REPORTINGSUBAWARD AND EXECUTIVE COMPENSATION INFORMATION," unless the Federal funding for the award (including funding that may be added through amendments) is not expected to equal or exceed \$30,000.
 Requirements under this Award Term include filing subaward information in the Federal Funding Accountability and Transparency Act (FFATA) Sub-award Reporting System (FSRS.gov) by the end of the month following the month in which the recipient awards any sub-grant equal to or greater than \$30,000.
-Each applicant under this NOFO must have the necessary processes and systems in place to comply with this Award Term, in the event that they receive an award, unless an exception applies under 2 CFR 170.110.

 D. Debriefing.
 For a period of at least 120 days, beginning 30 days after the final public announcement of awards under this NOFO, HUD will provide a debriefing related to their application to requesting Collaborative Applicants.
-A request for debriefing must be made in writing or by email by the Primary Contact listed in the Collaborative Applicant Profile in esnaps or by his or her successor in office and be submitted to the POC in Section XI.C.3.
+A request for debriefing must be made in writing or by email by the Primary Contact listed in the Collaborative Applicant Profile in e-snaps or by his or her successor in office and be submitted to the POC in Section XI.C.3.
 Information provided during a debriefing may include the final score the Collaborative Applicant received for each rating factor, final evaluator comments for each rating factor, and the final assessment indicating the basis upon which funding was approved or denied for the CoC.